firstpromoter/fpr-instructions/integrations/chargebeeHostedPages.md

 ## Referral tracking script

 1. Find the pages where you have set up the drop-in script from Chargebee.
-2. Add the below scripts to the page and replace `website.chargebee.com` with your Chargebee subdomain.
+2. Add the below scripts to the page and replace `website.chargebee.com` with your actual Chargebee subdomain.

 ***Make sure the Main tracking script from previous step is also on the page.***